-You can skip this and go straight to building your pumpkin totem pole.
+If you don’t want your pumpkin pails to be weathered, you can skip this and go straight to building your pumpkin totem pole.
 However, I love the way they look weathered…Pour yourself a little bit of the black ink, have your foam brush handy and a few dampened paper towels.
-You want them wet, but not dripping.
+You want the paper towels wet, but not dripping.
 Start by painting with your ink down the creases of the pumpkin.
 Then add a light coat over the whole thing.You won’t need much ink.
 Usually, one dip of the brush can cover the whole pumpkin!
-Paint in vertical strokes and make sure to add the ink all the way up to the rim.
-Once your pumpkin is covered immediately take your damp paper towel and wipe off most of the ink.
+Paint in vertical strokes and make sure to add the ink all the way up to the rim of the plastic pumpkin.
+Once your pumpkin pail is covered immediately take your damp paper towel and wipe off most of the ink.
 Use a downward swipe from the top to bottom.
 Work your way around the entire pumpkin.Then start the next pumpkin!
-Here is a quick video tutorial!

-Play around with the order of your pumpkins until you like your stack.
-Place something heavy in the bottom pumpkin.We just filled up a used water bottle with water and threw it in there.
-If you are placing yours somewhere that might get a lot of wind you could add a few bricks etc. Then as you stack your pumpkins add a few beads of hot glue around the seam where the two pumpkins meet.Again, depending on your location of the decoration is how much glue you will want to use.
+Play around with the color order of your pumpkins until you like your stack.
+Place something heavy in the bottom pumpkin.We filled up a used water bottle with water and threw it in there.
+If you are placing yours somewhere that might get a lot of the wind you could add a few bricks.
+As you stack your pumpkins add a few beads of hot glue around the seam where the two pumpkins meet.Again, depending on your location of the decoration is how much glue you will want to use.

 This thing is seriously cute!

-Take it up another notch!!
-This was My Man’s idea so I have to give him credit… Using an Exacto knife I cut an X in the bottom 5 of the 6 pumpkins.
+This was My Man’s idea so I have to give him credit… Using an Exacto knife, I cut an X in the bottom 5 of the 6 pumpkins.
 Then one whole out the back of the one at the base.
 Add in some white lights and bingo… It glows at night!